danielsaidi/website_danielsaidi/collections/_posts/2022/2022-05-20-using-the-isEnabled-environment-value-in-iOS-14.md

 }
 ```

-You can then reduce the amount of code in the button style and use the same approach in all styles:
+This lets you reduce the amount of code in a style and use the same approach in all styles:

 ```swift